IanCStewart/minor-part-up/README.md

 # Part-up Redux/ React demo
-> Demoing the activity tab comment page with redux and react-redux
+> Demoing the activity tab comment-page with redux and react-redux

 ## Cloning
 Clone the repo: